 7. Become a CPA as soon as you can

 It’s best to start pursuing the CPA credential as soon as possible, as the CPA requirements take some time to meet.
-For example, you have to pass all four parts of the exam within 18 months and have 150 credit hours of higher education.
-Then, you must gain at least 1 year of experience.
+For example, you have to pass all four parts of the exam in at least 18 months, depending on your state, and complete 150 college credit hours and at least one year of practical accounting experience.
 So, the entire journey to becoming a CPA can take a few years.
 Additionally, as you move further up in public accounting, you may find yourself with less time to study, so it may be beneficial to get the CPA Exam out of the way as quickly as possible.

 Once you have that CPA license in hand, it can open new doors in your career, whether in a new position or career mobility.
 Even if you’re in the process of passing the CPA Exam and haven’t met all of the requirements yet, potential employers will understand that you’re taking career development seriously.